corsearch/geolocation_logic_backend/README.md

 - python3.10
 - docker compose

-<h2> get started </h2>
+<h2> Get started </h2>

-option 1 :   first time you run the  the code
+option 1 :  Is it the first time you run the  the code ? then follow below.
 - from the  folder  /populate_data  run  the bash script:
         ./set_db_data.sh

-        it can last a couple of minutes.
+this script is to ingest the necessary input data in the db. it can last a couple of minutes.
 The data ingestion process is finished when you  can  read : "Populating DB finished "

-option 2 :  otherwise
+option 2 :  Otherwise
-        - !!!!  docker compose up  to start the db
+- From  the /populate_data run "docker compose up"  to start the db

+After option 1 or 2
 - make sure to have the dependencies with   : pip install -r requierements.py
-- run the code with default arguments  with  : python3 main.py
+- By now you  should be able to run the code with default arguments  with  : python3 main.py